 Fred and Kathe purchased land, Kathe designed and built a state of the art Federal Inspected Sausage Making plant.
 And that is where the sausage is made still today, the same way it always has been.

-Judy, the daughter has been involved in the busiess since she was 5.
+Judy, the daughter has been involved in the business since she was 5.
 As the years went on, Judy made boxes after school, labeled sasage, helped in packaging, shipping and learned just almost every aspect of the business.
 She even mixed the special spices.
 Judy built the store, website & wholesale business to what it is today.

 By 1981, the second generation of Bavaria Sausage "wurstmachers", Fred and Käthe's daughter & son-in-law, Judy and Steve, were totally involved in the family business.
 They have successfully worked their way into every aspect of the business and are handling the future of the business with innovative ideas and the old-fashioned values that the business was originally based on.
 Steve and Judy have successfully ran the business for over 45 years, with their daughter Kristi (3rd generation) and over 20 employees.
 Kristi, was also plant Manager & business manager up until August, 2023.

-No recipes or the way we do things have changed in over 50 years.
-Our product is always consistant and true.
+No recipes or the way we do things have changed in over 62 years.
+Our products are always consistant and true.